A nonlocal logistic equation with nonlinear advection term: Introduction and Main Results

 where $m$ represents the local growth rate (positive in favorable areas and negative in unfavorable areas) and $\alpha\in\R$ represents the rate at which the population moves up the gradient of the growth rate $m(x)$.
 In that paper the authors studied the above equation associated with, or the no flux boundary condition

 where $\eta$ is the outward unit normal vector at $\partial\Omega$, or the lethal exterior condition

-Pao, in \cite{Pao}, analyzes the problem (\ref{AUX}) without the quadratic term $u^2$ and with the same nonlinear function in the diffusion and advection, namely $-\Delta(u^p)+\vec{\alpha}\cdot \nabla u^p=\lambda u$.
-In this way the structure of the equation yields a change of variables which transforms the problem into a semilinear elliptic equation.
+Back to the problem (\ref{AUX}), without the quadratic term $u^2$ and with the same nonlinear function in the diffusion and advection, namely $-\Delta(u^p)+\vec{\alpha}\cdot \nabla u^p=\lambda u$, was a case analyzed by Pao in \cite{Pao}.
+In this paper was made change of variables which transforms the original problem into a semilinear elliptic equation.
 A similar change of variable is not available for (\ref{AUX}) with $p>1$.

-This paper is primarily motivated by \cite{CintraMontenegroSuarez}, in which, with hypotheses similar to those found in \cite{Alves-Delgado-Souto-Suarez}, was possible to obtain some results similar to those of \cite{CintraMontenegroSuarez}, for the case with non-local reaction term.
+Our paper is primarily motivated by \cite{CintraMontenegroSuarez}, in which, with hypotheses similar to those found in \cite{Alves-Delgado-Souto-Suarez}, was possible to obtain some results similar to those of \cite{CintraMontenegroSuarez}, for the case with non-local reaction term.

 It is interesting to note that in our case the presence of the non-local term brought several technical difficulties, moreover of the dependence of $p$ and $|\vec{\alpha}|$ brought an even greater impact than those found in \cite{CintraMontenegroSuarez}, hence some of the our results had considerable modifications in relation to the paper that motivated us.
 Mainly, in relation to the lack of uniqueness of the problem solution and the strong dependence of $\vec{\alpha}$ and $p$ on the solutions found.